3 Reasons Why Tuna Is Good For Bodybuilding (Plus, 1 Con)

 Choose Low Sodium

-More water in the body means that there is more pressure running through your circulatory system, which means that your blood pressure increases.
+More water in the body means more pressure is running through your circulatory system, which means that your blood pressure increases.

-To avoid being part of this statistic, if you are thinking of adding canned tuna over raw.
-Make sure to choose one that is low in sodium.
-To be considered low in sodium, it must have less than 140 mg of sodium per serving.
+To avoid being part of this statistic, choose low-sodium tuna––having less than 140 mg of sodium per serving.

 Natural vs. Canned Tuna

 When possible, choose natural tuna over canned.
-Natural tuna is less processed, which makes it better for overall health.
-During the processing of canned tuna, it is cooked, preserved in most cases in oil, and then added preservatives to have a long-shelf life.
+Natural tuna is less processed, which might be better for overall health.

 Add Some Flavor

-For those that don’t like the flavor of canned tuna, there are several ways that you can modify it without adding too many calories.
+For those who don’t like the flavor of canned tuna, there are several ways to modify it without adding too many calories.

-Mustard is always an excellent choice.
-It is very low in calories.
-Thus, it is considered a food that you can consume in an unlimited amount (as long as it doesn’t have any sugar added).
+Mustard is always an excellent choice, as it is low in calories, which means you can eat larger amounts (as long as it doesn’t have any added sugar).

-Another thing that you can add is lemon.
-You can even mix mustard and lemon to make the most delicious tuna mix (sometimes I even add less than a teaspoon of mayo or Greek yogurt to make it a little bit more creamy).
+You can also add lemon and mix it with mustard to make the most delicious tuna mix (sometimes, I even add less than a teaspoon of mayo or Greek yogurt to make it a little more creamy).

-Add some veggies like onions or bell peppers and you go from a boring canned tuna to something more flavorful.
+Add veggies like onions or bell peppers, and you go from a boring canned tuna to something more flavorful.

 Be Aware of the Cooking Methods

-The way you decide to cook tuna can either help your goals or sabotage them.
+How you cook tuna can help your goals or sabotage them.

 Marinate Tuna

 One of the most common things I hear from my clients is that they don’t like the “fishy” taste of tuna.
-There are a couple of ways to make sure that it won’t taste fishy.
+There are a couple of ways to ensure it won’t taste fishy.

-Another way that you can avoid that “fishy” taste is to marinate the tuna steak for several hours.
-My favorite way to marinate it is to mix lemon, chopped ginger, and some low sodium soy sauce.
+Another way to avoid that “fishy” taste is to marinate the tuna steak for several hours.
+Mixing lemon, chopped ginger, and some low-sodium soy sauce is my favorite way to marinate it.

-I typically leave it marinating overnight, but a couple of hours can also do wonders.
-I can assure you that this way you can eliminate that “fishy” taste.
+I typically leave it marinating overnight, but a few hours can do wonders.

 References